vedph/cadmus_doc/core/core.config.md

 In this case, in the map the type ID results by combining the part's type ID with the fragment's type ID, as follows:

-1. part type ID (e.g. `net.fusisoft.token-text-layer`, decorating the part representing a text layer using token-based text coordinates);
+1. part type ID (e.g. `it.vedph.token-text-layer`, decorating the part representing a text layer using token-based text coordinates);
 2. colon (`:`);
-3. part role ID, which for text layer parts is equal to the fragment's type ID (e.g. `fr.net.fusisoft.comment`), optionally followed by a role for the layer part, prefixed by colon.
+3. part role ID, which for text layer parts is equal to the fragment's type ID (e.g. `fr.it.vedph.comment`), optionally followed by a role for the layer part, prefixed by colon.

-For instance, `net.fusisoft.token-text-layerfr.net.fusisoft.comment` is the inferred type ID for a fragment with type ID `fr.net.fusisoft.comment`, combined with a layer part with type ID `net.fusisoft.token-text-layer`.
+For instance, `it.vedph.token-text-layerfr.it.vedph.comment` is the inferred type ID for a fragment with type ID `fr.it.vedph.comment`, combined with a layer part with type ID `it.vedph.token-text-layer`.

-Should this layer part have a role, this appears at the end of the type ID, e.g. `net.fusisoft.token-text-layer:fr.net.fusisoft.comment:scholarly` for scholarly comments.
+Should this layer part have a role, this appears at the end of the type ID, e.g. `it.vedph.token-text-layer:fr.it.vedph.comment:scholarly` for scholarly comments.

 An apposite function in `PartBase`, `BuildProviderId`, is used to build the type ID to instantiate a part via a part provider, given a specified part type ID and role ID.

-The result of this function is either equal to the part's type ID (e.g. `net.fusisoft.note`), or, for a layer part, equal to the part's type ID + `:` + the fragment's type ID (e.g. `net.fusisoft.token-text-layer:fr.net.fusisoft.comment`).
+The result of this function is either equal to the part's type ID (e.g. `it.vedph.note`), or, for a layer part, equal to the part's type ID + `:` + the fragment's type ID (e.g. `it.vedph.token-text-layer:fr.it.vedph.comment`).

 The convention underlying this method assumes that any fragment type ID starts with the `fr.` prefix (defined as a constant in `PartBase`), and that a layer part has the fragment type ID as its role ID.

-For instance, a token-based text layer part for comments has type ID=`net.fusisoft.token-text-layer`, and role ID=`fr.net.fusisoft.comment`.
+For instance, a token-based text layer part for comments has type ID=`it.vedph.token-text-layer`, and role ID=`fr.it.vedph.comment`.
 So, each layer part has the corresponding fragment ID as its role.
-Should we want to use the same fragment type with different roles, we add a new part type definition with role=fragment ID + colon + role ID, e.g. `fr.net.fusisoft.commentscholarly`.
+Should we want to use the same fragment type with different roles, we add a new part type definition with role=fragment ID + colon + role ID, e.g. `fr.it.vedph.commentscholarly`.

 A couple of unit tests should make this discussion more concrete: